-• Becomes so complex that it takes an OS team to make it perform well.
-This assumes that the defaults rot, because no perf teams are running the defaults anymore to notice (e.g., high-speed network engineers configure XDP and QUIC, and aren't looking at defaults with TCP).
+• Linux at FAANGs and other large companies is often very different to the Linux publicly available, as they have perf and OS teams who can configure advanced technologies and tune and fix things (like enabling frame pointers).
+This means most experts are not tuning the Linux you are using and various defaults get little attention and rot (e.g., high-speed network engineers configure XDP and QUIC, and aren't looking at defaults with TCP).
 A bit more room for a lightweight kernel (e.g., BSD) with better perf defaults to compete.
 Similarities: Oracle DB vs MySQL; MULTICS vs UNIX.